-The raw materials are of high quality, and along the way they are shaped, lovingly put together by master craftsmen, polished, rolling off the high-functioning assembly line as some of the most sought-after products in the world.
+The raw materials are of high quality, and along the way they are shaped, lovingly put together by master craftsmen, polished, rolling off the high-functioning assembly line as some of the most sought-after products on the planet.

 That faith is not the fruit of economic necessity nor a recent enlightening, but a deep-rooted commitment that started with Gustav Schumm, president for just a year in 1918, but whose 12 months had a profound effect on the face of not only Stuttgart football, but of the sport in Germany.